-Website audit vs website diagnostic: what is actually different?
+Lead path review vs. website audit: what is actually different?

 A website audit scores your site against a checklist.
-A website diagnostic traces the buyer path and finds where it breaks.
+A lead path review traces the buyer path and finds where it breaks.

 The terms are used interchangeably, but they describe different things.
 If you have ever received a "website audit" and found it useless, you probably received an automated checklist score, not a real examination of what a buyer experiences on your site.